Notice of Privacy Practices

-Right to an Electronic or Paper Copy of This NoticeIf you wish to exercise any of your rights with respect to your health information, please contact the following for more information: Privacy Officer (541) 247-3164.
-You have a right to an electronic or paper copy of this notice.
-You may download an electronic copy here.
+Right to an Electronic or Paper Copy of This NoticeIf you wish to exercise any of your rights with respect to your health information, please contact the following for more information: Privacy Officer, (541) 247-3164.
+You have a right to a paper copy of this notice, even if you have agreed to accept this notice electronically.

 Right to Notification of BreachYou have the right to be notified upon discovery of a breach of PHI.
 The Privacy Officer will make such notifications to you in writing without unreasonable delay in the event such a breach occurs.